AustrianAudioGmbH/AmbiCreator/README.md

 AmbiCreator allows you to record first-order Ambisonics material by using two OC818 microphones stacked on top of each other.
 Installers for as VST3, AAX and AU available soon at [austrian.audio](https://austrian.audio/).

+Give it a listen [here](https://austrian.audio/austrian-audio-ambicreator/)!
+You can find technical details in an AES e-Brief.

 ## Building AmbiCreator
 PolarDesigner is based on [JUCE](https://juce.com/).
 To build PolarDesigner, get a recent version of JUCE and open PolarDesigner.jucer in Projucer.
 Select an exporter of your choice (e.g. Visual Studio or XCode) to create and open a project file in your IDE.